-At Bedfordshire Police our aim is
+Bedfordshire Police is dedicated to "protecting

 We cover 477 square miles, serve a population of around 550,000

-and 120 Police Community Support Officers (PCSOs).
+staff and 49 Police Community Support Officers (PCSOs).

 We are also fortunate to have the support of many dedicated

-in helping to police Bedfordshire.
+major role in helping to police Bedfordshire.

 Bedfordshire is a county of contrasts and we work hard to